Review date: Nov. 8, 2021

 What can be used to sign up?

 Name, email, birth year, gender

-Heart rate, movement, sleep data, menstrual cycle, voice recordings (collected by Amazon), and more
+Heart rate, movement, sleep data, menstrual cycle, voice recordings (optional, collected by Amazon), and more

 How can you control your data?